Managing Simple Object Storage ACL

 -

-Using the Quick ACL menu: these are presets for commonly used ACLs, known as “canned ACLs”.
+Using the Quick AC* menu: these are presets for commonly used ACLs, known as “canned ACLs”.
 For example, setting a file available for Public Read; see the list below.

 -

-Editing ACLs manually: for each permission you can enter an Organization ID (can be found in the Account > Profile > API Keys section).
+Editing ACLs manually: for each permission you can enter an Organization ID (can be found in IAM section).

 Note: editing the ACLs manually will remove the Quick ACL previously set.